srcshelton/gentoo-ebuilds/README.md

 * net-libs/libpcap
 * sys-apps/file
     * Move `libmagic.so` to the root filesystem, for app-editors/nano
+* sys-apps/shadow
+    * Also avoid building 'su' unless specifically requested, as it is also provided by `sys-apps/util-linux`
 * sys-apps/util-linux
     * Add `libfdisk.so` to the list of libraries relocated to root
 * sys-block/thin-provisioning-tools